openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-sipclient-card.md

 </PropBlock>
 <PropBlock type="TEXT" name="phonebook" label="Phonebook" required="true">
   <PropDescription>
-    Single SIP Address (phone number) for a single call target or a comma-separated list of 'phoneNumber=name' for multiple call targets.
+    Single SIP Address (phone number) for a single call target or a comma-separated list of <code>phoneNumber=name</code> for multiple call targets.
 Used as well to display a name instead of the number for incoming calls.
   </PropDescription>
 </PropBlock>
 <PropBlock type="TEXT" name="dtmfString" label="DTMF String">